 The unemployment rate has been on a steady declining trend in the last two years.
 Although, in the one year period from Q3 2017 to Q2 2018, unemployment remained steady at around 4.5%.
 But the report released in the beginning of November, which was for Q3, showed a five point decline to 3.9% and Q2 was revised lower as well from 4.5% to 4.4%.
 That gave the NZD a push higher that day.
 But that didn't last long as the unemployment rate jumped higher again to 4.3% in Q4 as the report released in February showed.
 Although, we are expecting a decline to 4.2% in Q1 2019, but on the other hand, employment declined by 0.2% which was the first time since August 2017.
-Please follow us for live coverage of this event and the impact it might have on the currency by experienced market analysts.
+Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>

 <% indicator.indicator_value %>